Wave of criticism follows San Francisco DA's decision in Walgreens shooting

 AARON PESKIN: This is not who we are.
 Stealing a bag of candy does not warrant what is, in essence, the death penalty.
 I don't think that the district attorney's behavior in this case is making San Francisco safer.

 LAGOS: Jenkins was already a divisive figure in San Francisco.
 She was appointed DA by San Francisco's mayor after helping lead a heated recall campaign to oust her progressive predecessor.
 That campaign helped shaped a national narrative of San Francisco as a city where crime and open-air drug use are out of control.
-And Jenkins has received criticism in recent months for dismissing charges against police officers involved in on-duty shootings.
 But as San Francisco struggles to figure out how to rein in shoplifting, the repercussions of Brown's death could reach far beyond this case.
 Members of the transgender community here continue to express anger.
 Honey Mahogany, chair of the local Democratic Party, notes trans people are far more likely to be impoverished and homeless.

 HONEY MAHOGANY: The reality is that this could have been any number of people.
 Every one of us has had a low point.
 And to think that, you know, in that moment of vulnerability and in that moment of trying to survive, that you could be shot dead.